WebStandardsFuture/standards-of-behavior/README.md

 ### Q: What should I do if I feel this policy is being violated by a Googler?

 A: Of course, start with the above - if you are comfortable, raise the issue directly like any other.
 If this does not work, or you are seeing a repeating pattern, or for any other reason, you can raise the issue with the web standards team ombuds at Google ([web-standards-ombuds@google.com](mailto:web-standards-ombuds@google.com)).
+(This function is currently performed by Chris Wilson and Jeffrey Yasskin; we are seeking other Googlers to assist in providing a diverse set of ombuds.)

 ### Q: Doesn’t this mean Chrome is trying to dictate how everyone else behaves in standards discussions?
 Why is that fair?